Poster from Palestine Solidarity Event in Washington DC, May 2021. Photo by Rasha Abdulhadi

 There is a limit to what it means to say the words Free Palestine, and that limit depends on who says those words, in what context, and what they intend or are understood to mean.
-Some people can say Free Palestine and mean they support the fiction of a “two state solution” that is effectively the same as the apartheid colonial expansionism currently in place.
+Some people can say Free Palestine and mean they support the fiction of a “peace process” that is effectively the same as the apartheid colonial expansionism currently in place.
 Some people can say Free Palestine and lose their jobs, scholarships, funding.
 A Palestinian saying Free Palestine in Palestine risks lifelong administrative detention with no trial.

 Depending on the person, #FreePalestine could mean advocating for a ‘two state solution’ or one state solution or full right of return and Land Back for all Indigenous peoples.
 So, it can be productive to ask: what would it mean to free Palestine, to free Palestinians?
 And as Sophia Azeb asks: Who Will we be When we are Free?

 What is worth saying in solidarity with Palestine?
 What good could words possibly do?

 Whose actions and speech challenge power and whose take the side of power, wrap themselves in power, or protect themselves from consequences by hiding behind power even as they taunt the powerful?

 What words are strategic, and for whom?
 What kinds of language count as action, and how much action do they count for?

 What words indicate liberation?
 What language indicates suppression or counter-organizing?

 What language carries risk for the people who speak it?
 Which people carry more or less risk, saying even the same thing?